sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 - [visualise the reads in IGV](01-pre-processing.nb.html#section_4_visualise_the_aligned_reads_with_igv)
 - [count against a set of reference transcripts](01-pre-processing.nb.html#section_5_quantification_(counting_reads_in_features))

-We will now use the counts as the input for a differential expression analysis.
+We will now use the counts as the input for a differential expression analysis. **We will use two different methods for assessing differential expression; one implemented in Galaxy, and one implemented in an interactive web tool.
+We will then compare the results.
+In practice, you only need use one of these methods.
+Both should perform equally well**.

 ## Differential expression